Article One – Name

 9.1 The Executive Committee may establish committees from time to time as the needs arise, and shall appoint chairpersons for such committees, and shall establish the terms of reference for such committees.

-9.2 A committee chairperson may be appointed for a maximum of a two (2) year term.
+9.2 A committee chairperson may be appointed for a two (2) year term and may be renewed provided no other member wished to assume the role.

-9.3 Each committee shall consist of representatives from at least three (3) member institutions.
+9.3 Each committee shall consist of representatives from at least) two (2) member institutions.

 9.4 All commitments and disbursements of the Association’s funds by a committee must have prior approval of the Executive Committee.

-9.6 Standing Committees should hold one (1) major meeting annually, at the time of the Association’s Annual Conference and the Purchasing Officer hosting the Annual Conference shall ensure that provision is made for these meetings, normally on the day or days immediately preceding the Annual Conference.
-All members of the committees shall be expected to attend these meetings..
+9.6 Committees should hold one (1) major meeting annually, at the time of the Association’s Annual Conference and the Procurement Officer hosting the Annual Conference shall ensure that provision is made for these meetings, normally on the morning preceding the Annual Conference All members of the committees should attend these meetings if required.

 9.7 The committees shall substitute conference telephone calls for in-person meetings at other times of the year, if at all possible.

-9.8 The association will reimburse travel expenses incurred by committee members when such travel has been approved in advance by the Executive Committee.
+9.8 The association will reimburse travel expenses incurred by committee members when such travel has been approved in advance by the Executive.